didierrc/KusiBot/README.md

 ---

 ## 📜 License
-This project is open-source and part of an academic research initiative.
+This project is open-source and part of my Final Degree Project (Software Engineering Degree).
+Although I have left the most of me in this project, there is SO much to do from enhancements of the current system to extensions of it.

 Feel free to contribute!
+I hope you like it 🫡

+Also, if you want, you can check the full (and long) project report here: <TODO>
 ---

 ## 📩 Contact